rroy11705/Rest_API_With_Django/README.md

 ## Description

 This is a Restful API using Django and MySQL.
-The purpose of the API is to let the users discover TV shows and movies and serve ratings from other users and the streaming platform of the TV show or movie.
+The purpose of the API is to let the users discover TV shows and movies and its streaming platform and serve ratings from other users and let users add rating.
+This API contains Token base authentication and user registration and login facilities.
+Some URLs are restricted to the admins and some to authenticated users.

 The watchmate_v1 is not a Restful api.
 This is just for learning normal Django.
 The watchmate_v2 is a Restful api using Django which contains various practices of REST_FRAMEWORK.